elugens/hello-javascript/docs/additional-questions/regular-expressions/quantifiers-regex.md

 ---
 title: Quantifiers
 description: A quantifier is used to find the exact count in a sequence of digits.
-For example, if we are looking for a sequence of numbers like 123-456.
-We can used \d{3} which will return 123,456.
+JavasScript Interview Questions and Answers
 sidebar_position: 9
 sidebar_label: Quantifiers
 ---